Coolshanlan/HighlightTranslator/README.md

   If you want the window disappear early, you can move your mouse on the window first and then click any where out of the window
 <img src="https://github.com/Coolshanlan/Highlight-Translator/blob/master/image/demo_automaticlly_hide.gif" width="700">
+### :key: Automatically Switch to Current Virtual Desktop<name="AutomaticallySwitchtoCurrentVirtualDesktop"></a>
+You can use it on different virtual desktop without manually switch by yourself, it will automatic switch to current virtual desktop
 ### :key: Automatically Switch between Languages<a name="AutomaticallySwitchbetweenLanguages"></a>
 If **the language of input texts** is the same as the target language, source language and target language will be automatically switched to each other.